A. The decree of Cyrus the Persian.

 1. (1) God stirs Cyrus to make a decree.

 a.
-Now in the first year of Cyrus king of Persia: God gave the Persian king a sense of urgency about this, and the relief from exile was granted the very first year of his reign as the Lord stirred up his spirit.
+Now in the first year of Cyrus king of Persia: God gave the Persian king a sense of urgency about this, and the relief from exile was granted in the very first year of his reign as the LORD stirred up his spirit.

 iii.
 “Josephus accounts for his partiality to the Jews from this circumstance; that he was shown the places in Isaiah the prophet where he is mentioned by name, and his exploits and conquests foretold.”
 (Clarke)

 iv.
 “We know that Persian kings paid close heed to prophecies: Cambyses to Egyptian oracles, Darius and Xerxes to Greek oracles (Herodotus 8.133; 9.42, 151).”
 (Yamauchi)

 v.
 “The difference between ‘sacred’ and ‘profane’ history is not that one is under His direct control, and the other is not.
 What was true of Cyrus and his policy is as true of England.
 Would that politicians and all men recognised the fact as clearly as this historian did!”
 (Maclaren)